The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 It is time to fully object to the degraded state of our Constitution and reject any further degradation by way of “illusions of hope” that these depredations will magically repair themselves.
 It is the responsibility of our generation of Patriots to provide for its revitalization.
 In the spirit of Thomas Paine’s 1776 assertion, “If there must be trouble, let it be in my day, that my child may have peace,” so, too, it should be in our day.

 As the means for restoring the integrity of our Constitution are weighed, in regard to a “constitutional convention” for amendment, let us beware.
-But in this day of mass communication and, thus, mass manipulation, there may be severe unintended consequences to such a convention.
+In this day of mass communication and, thus, mass manipulation, there may be severe unintended consequences to such a convention.

 Article IV, Section 4, prescribes with no ambiguity, “The United States shall guarantee to every state in this union a republican form of government…” A Constitutional Confederation of States should demand no less than the federalism prescribed by our Constitution and affirmed in its Tenth Amendment.